-A creamy coffee mousse made from two ordinary ingredients – cashew butter and steamed cauliflower!
+A creamy coffee mousse made from four ordinary ingredients, including cashew butter and steamed cauliflower!
 Vegan, dairy-free, gluten-free.
-So delicious and ready for any flavor, although I used coffee here!
+So delicious, and completely customizable!
+Perfect for the holiday treat table.

 Coffee Mousse Cups (hidden cauliflower)